istio/istio.io/content/en/docs/tasks/observability/distributed-tracing/opencensusagent/index.md

 If you supply multiple values, the proxy will attempt to read trace headers in the specified order, using the first one that successfully parsed and writing all headers.
 This permits interoperability between services that use different headers, e.g. one service that propagates B3 headers and one that propagates W3C Trace Context headers can participate in the same trace.
 In this example we only use W3C Trace Context.

-In the default profile the sampling rate is 1% increase it to 100% using the [Telemetry API](/docs/tasks/observability/telemetry/):
+In the default profile the sampling rate is 1%.
+Increase it to 100% using the [Telemetry API](/docs/tasks/observability/telemetry/):

 {{< text bash >}}
 $ kubectl apply -f - <<EOF